What Is Rhythm & Why Is It So Important

 For instance, in any time signature, the first beat is going to be really strong.
 In the common signature, the first beat is slightly heavier which is why we call it ‘downbeat’.

 Consider a conductor and think about the way they move their baton.
 Up for the upbeat, and down for the downbeat.
-They would move their hand down for the beat count ‘1, 2, 3’ on beat ‘4’ the upbeat, they raise their hand up.
+They would move their hand down for the beat count ‘1, 2, 3’ on beat ‘4’ the upbeat, they raise their hand.

 We have mentioned 4/4 time but if you want to use compound time and odd time in a track, you need to get familiar with how beats within any measure are felt in twos or threes.
 This should be a bit clearer now you know how strong and weak beats work.

-A duple meter is broken into two beats per measure; triple meter into three beats per measure; and quadruple meter into four beats per measure.
+A duple meter is broken into two beats per measure; a triple meter into three beats per measure; and a quadruple meter into four beats per measure.
 A strong-weak pattern indicates a duple meter is being played.
-As the bar is split into two duples, 4/4 time might be referred to as quadruple time.
+As the bar is split into two duplexes, 4/4 time might be referred to as quadruple time.

 3/4 bar is one triple group – strong, weak, weak.
-A recent example of this is ‘Perfect’ by Ed Sheeran.
+An example of this is ‘Perfect’ by Ed Sheeran.

 Any rhythmic pattern or time signature can be divided into meters of two or three.
 The meter is just one way that beats are subdivided within a measure, simple and compound describe how a beat is broken down into smaller subdivisions.

-Simple and compound time command whether shorter notes (usually eighth notes) are divided into groups of two or three.
+Simple and compound time commands whether shorter notes (usually eighth notes) are divided into groups of two or three.